sarayusd/sarayusd.github.io/index.md

 #  Welcome to my Portfolio

-I’m a **Master’s student in Artificial Intelligence at the University at Buffalo** with 5+ years of software engineering experience.
+I’m a Master’s student in Artificial Intelligence at the University at Buffalo with 5+ years of software engineering experience.
-I have experience building applied ML solutions in **Deep Learning, Reinforcement Learning and Computer Vision** for  real-world impact.
+I have experience building applied ML solutions in **Deep Learning, Reinforcement Learning and Computer Vision** for  real world impact.

 ---